 While Lake Charles LNG Export has received authorization from the DOE to export LNG to non-Free Trade Agreements ("non-FTA") countries, the non-FTA authorization is subject to review, and the DOE may impose additional approval and permit requirements in the future or revoke the non-FTA authorization should the DOE conclude that such export authorization is inconsistent with the public interest.
 The FERC order (issued December 17, 2015) authorizing Lake Charles LNG Export to site, construct and operate the liquefaction project contains a condition requiring all phases of the liquefaction project to be completed and in-service within five years of the date of the order.
-The order also requires the modifications to our Trunkline pipeline facilities that connect to our Lake Charles facility and additionally requires execution of a transportation contract for natural gas supply to the liquefaction facility prior to the initiation of construction of the liquefaction facility.
-On December 5, 2019, the FERC granted an extension of time until and including December 16, 2025, to complete construction of the liquefaction project and pipeline facilities modifications and place the facilities into service.
+The order also requires the modifications to our Trunkline pipeline facilities that connect to our Lake Charles facility and additionally requires execution of a transportation contract for natural gas supply to the liquefaction facility prior to the initiation of construction of the liquefaction project and pipeline facilities modifications and place the facilities into service.
 On January 31, 2022, Lake Charles LNG Export filed seeking an extension of time until and including December 16, 2028 to complete construction of the liquefaction facilities modifications and place the facilities into service.
 The FERC issued an order granting the extension of time request on May 6, 2022.